 Noun clauses.
 A noun clause is a group of words used as a noun.
 Introduced by a relative pronoun, a noun clause can play any of the functions a noun plays: subject, direct object, object of preposition, subjective or object complement.
 Here are example noun clauses, with their functions labelled:

 Coordinated elements.
 Many of the sentence elements described above can be "coordinated"; that is, they can be doubled, tripled, or even quadrupled and linked with coordinating conjunctions like and and or.
 For example, in the phrase "a black and white Datsun 240Z," two adjectives are are coordinated.
-Here are some examples of coordinated sentence elements and their coordinating conjunctions:
+Here are some examples of coordinated sentence elements: